 The European Commission Action Plan: An assessment of the reform areas for PRI signatories provides an overview of the main areas of reforms.
 Action 7 focuses on clarifying institutional investors’ and asset managers’ duties.

 Action on investor duties was recommended by the HLEG, with the Commission already having consulted on the subject in 2017.
-Clarifying investor duties is a major priority for the PRI as part of our Fiduciary Duty in the 21st Century project4.
+Clarifying investor duties is a major priority for the PRI as part of our Fiduciary Duty in the 21st Century project with UNEP FI and The Generation Foundation.

 Explaining the EU Action Plan for Financing Sustainable Growth